Skip to main content

 University Doctoral School at the University of Pardubice

-The 3rd year of the University Doctoral School will take place in two terms – in the winter semester from October 13 to 15, 2025, and in the summer semester from February 9 to 11, 2026.
+The 3rd year of the University Doctoral School will take place in two terms – in the winter semester from October 13 to 15, 2025, and in the summer semester in February 2026.
 The program is divided into thematic blocks that focus on key competencies and current challenges in science, research, and academic work.

 The University Doctoral School is a unique opportunity for our PhD students who wish to familiarise themselves with modern trends in scientific and academic activities and gain a competitive edge at the start of their scientific careers.